yilinsun7/simulated-chain-bobashop-database/README.md

 This ongoing project showcases our workflow of designing a relational schema from scratch using MySQL, in addition to inserting and deleting data, and making queries.
 In this repository, you can find the following supporting files:
 1. `boba_erdiagram.png`: An Entity-Relationship diagram that outlines the basic components of our database, created with ERDplus;
 2. `boba_rs.png`: A visual representation of the relational schema, their relationship, and their columns;
+3. `create_insert_display.ipynb`: This notebook connects to the database with Python and implemented the create tables, insert data values, and display tables as dataframe commands;
+4. `groupby_case_nested_views_joins.ipynb`: This notebook connects to the database with Python and implemented grouping, creating views, left and right joins, and certain nested queries;
+5. `boba_shop.ini`:
+6.  and `database_utilities.py`